MDLC01/brainfuck-interpreter/README.md

 - **High cost / complexity ratio.** A good pattern is very expensive to execute normally, but not too complex, making it easy to detect.
 - **Commonness.** A good pattern should be reasonably common, as we don't want to spend ages looking for a pattern we will only encounter once.

+The following paragraphs describe patterns that are currently detected and optimized.

 ### Adjacent opposite instructions

-Adjacent opposite instructions are instructions that trivially cancel each other are replaced with no-ops.
-Namely: `+-`, `-+`, `><`, and `<>`.
+Adjacent opposite instructions are instructions that trivially cancel each other (namely: `+-`, `-+`, `><`, and `<>`).
+They are completely removed by the optimizer.

 ### Too many {in,de}crements / lefts / rights

-When a sequence of more than one increments (resp., decrements, lefts, rights) is found, the amount of times the instruction appears is only counted once, and reduced to a single command that increments (resp., decrements, moves the pointer to the left, to the right) by this amount.
+When a sequence of more than one increment (resp., decrement, left, right) is found, the amount of times the instruction appears is only counted once, and reduced to a single command that increments (resp., decrements, moves the pointer to the left, to the right) by this amount.
 For example `+++++` is reduced to a single `Add(5)` command, while `>>>>` is reduced to a single `Right(4)` command.
-This is especially good for deeply-nested instructions.
+This is especially efficient for deeply-nested instructions.

 ### Resets

 A very common pattern in Brainfuck is to reset a cell with `[-]`, or `[+]`.
-This kind of pattern, where the body of a loop can be reduced to a single `Add(2n + 1)`, is optimised to a single `Reset` command.
+This kind of pattern, where the body of a loop can be reduced to a single `Add(2n + 1)`, is optimized to a single `Reset` command.

 While we are at it, we can also detect when a chunk of adjacent cells are reset.
-This is usually not wirth the cost, which is why this specific optimization is disabled by default.
+This is usually not worth the cost, which is why this specific optimization is disabled by default.
 For example, the following piece of code is detected as resetting a chunk of 5 adjacent cells:

 ```brainfuck
 [-]>[+]>[---]>[+++]>[+-+]